 Some children will appear confused or display decreased or increased muscle tone.
 With all the tell-tell signs listed, I wanted to provide you with a few products that I have personally used with my students to help regulate sensory overload.

-It is also important to know that catching these signs early will not only help your child self regulate, but it can prevent further escalation of suffering from sensory overload.
+It is also important to know that catching these signs early will not only help your child self regulate, but can prevent further escalation of suffering from sensory overload.

-As an Amazon associate, this post may contain affiliate links and I may earn a small commission when you click on the links to purchase something at no additional cost to you.
+This post may contain affiliate links and I may earn a small commission when you click on the links to purchase something at no additional cost to you.

 What is sensory overload?